maxmurdoch/flock/src/pages/index.md

         - Probability of rainfall
         - Temperature
       title: Hyperlocal weather
-  title: 'Insurance and then some.. '
+  title: 'Insurance and then some... '
 whatFlockCovers:
   description: ''
   title: ''